Guy LeBlanc (Quebec politician)

-Guy Leblanc was a politician from Quebec, Canada and a former Mayor of Trois-Rivières.
+Guy LeBlanc was a politician from Quebec, Canada, who was Mayor of Trois-Rivières from 1990 to 2001.

 Background

 He was born around 1947 and is a notary.

 City Councillor

 He was elected to the Trois-Rivières City Council in 1982 and was re-elected in 1986.

 Mayor of Trois-Rivières

-After Mayor Gilles Beaudoin announced that he would retire from politics in 1990, Leblanc made the decision to run for Mayor of Trois-Rivières and won.
+After Mayor Gilles Beaudoin announced that he would retire from politics in 1990, LeBlanc made the decision to run for Mayor of Trois-Rivières and won.
 He was re-elected in 1994 and 1998.
 He did not run for re-election in 2001.

 Provincial Politics

 He also ran as a Liberal candidate in 1998 in the provincial district of Trois-Rivières against Parti Québécois incumbent Guy Julien.
 Julien was re-elected by a large margin.